-If the tyre pressure is too low, the tyre's diameter is changed and, as a result, so is its rotation speed.
+The TM (Tyre Monitor) system senses the rotation speed of the tyres in order to determine whether they have the correct tyre pressure.
+If the pressure is too low, the tyre's diameter is changed and, as a result, so is the rotation speed.
 By comparing the tyres with each other the system can determine whether one or more tyres have pressure that is too low.

 The system does not replace normal tyre maintenance.

-In order for TM system to work correctly, a reference value for the tyre pressure must be determined.
-This must be done each time the tyres are changed or the tyre pressure is adjusted by recalibrating the system in MY CAR.
+In order for TM to work correctly, a reference value for the tyre pressure must be determined.
+This must be performed each time the tyres are changed or the tyre pressure is changed.

 System and tyre status